sillsdev/khmer-character-specification/specification.md

 # Appendixes <a name="Appendixes"></a>

-## A. Word-Initial Consonant Clusters <a name="InitialConsonantClusters"></a>
+## A. Word-Initial Consonant Clusters <a name="Word-InitialConsonantClusters"></a>

 All possible word-initial consonant clusters as found in the headwords in Khmer-Khmer Dictionary together with their phonemic representations, series, number of instances in the dictionary and the examples are illustrated in the table below.
 In the official Khmer-Khmer dictionary, 4397 instances of word-initial consonant clusters are found and and there are at least 164 possible unique clusters.
 Nine consonants (#33, #55, #56, #57, #58, #59, #134, #135 and #169) do not take a subscript in word-initial position.

 <p id="backtofn21">The number of instances found in the Khmer-Khmer Dictionary (KKD) is obtained by doing RegEx<sup><a href="#fn21">[21]</a></sup> searches on a pattern matching any words whose first member in the word-initial position is a consonant followed by a subscript without any trailing subscript after it.
-For instance, to find words beginning with ក្ង, look this pattern “^ក្ង([^្]|$)” up in an online dictionary (i.e. [http://dictionary.tovnah.com/reg-search](http://dictionary.tovnah.com/reg-search)).
+For instance, to find words beginning with ក្ង, look this pattern “^ក្ង([^្]|$)” up in an online dictionary (i.e. <a href="http://dictionary.tovnah.com/reg-search">http://dictionary.tovnah.com/reg-search</a>).
 This could give a list of words which begin with ក្ង followed by either any character beside a subscript or nothing at all.</p>

 <table>